ggiill/website/content/_index.md

 # this is my site

-I'm a self-taught programmer who made his way to software engineering via the data side of things.
+I'm a self-taught programmer who made his way to backend software engineering via the data side of things.

-I build cloud-native distributed systems, prefer microservices over monoliths, and write clean code.

 Check out this pretty syntax highlighting: